algorandfoundation/specs/dev/ledger.md

    - Transaction type `afrz` corresponds to an _asset freeze_ transaction.

+   - Transaction type `appl` corresponds to an _application call_ transaction.

  - The _sender_ $I$, which is an address which identifies the account that authorized the transaction.